 Carjacking Laws & Defense

-- Took a motor vehicle that was not their own
+- Took a motor vehicle that was not his

 - Took the vehicle in the presence of a person who possessed the vehicle

 - Took the vehicle against that person’s will

 - Used force or fear, such as threats of bodily harm, to take the vehicle, or to stop the person from resisting

 - When the defendant used force or fear to take the vehicle he intended to not return the vehicle